Elastic-Softworks/.github/profile/README.md

 ## MISSION

-Elastic Software focuses on:
+Our goals are the following:

-- Developing software, tools, and codebases for public benefit.
+- The on-going development of free software, tools, and codebases for public benefit.
 - Archiving and preserving digital works and knowledge.
 - The syndication and proliferation of public works.